nishantwrp/gsoc-organizations-site/README.md

 ## Deployment

 - The site is deployed using netlify.
-You can find the site [here](https://gsoc-organizations.netlify.com/)
+You can find the site [here](https://gsocorganizations.dev/)

 ## Web Scraper

 The organizations are scraped from the official GSOC archive.
-You can find the webscraper code [here](https://github.com/nishantwrp/gsoc-organizations-scraper)

 ## Acknowledgements

 - [https://github.com/mumuxme/materialize-jekyll](https://github.com/mumuxme/materialize-jekyll)